KG-GitHubRepo/SQL-Projects/Case Study #3 - Foodie-Fi/Readme.md

 # Case Study #3 - Foodie-Fi
-Note: All source material and respected credit is from: (https://8weeksqlchallenge.com/)
+Note: All source material is credited to and derived from the following source: (https://8weeksqlchallenge.com/)
 ![image](https://github.com/KG-GitHubRepo/SQL-Projects/assets/95182287/7fb70372-341c-491e-892c-ba467358a59b)

 ## Introduction